 Step 2.
 Tick the boxes in front of the files which you want to share to Google Drive.

 Step 3.
 Click "Download" in the feature bar above.
 Then the files will be downloaded to your computer as a zip file by browser.

 Step 4.
 Find the zip file in the browser folder in your computer and send the file to recipients by email, WhatsApp, Facebook, USB flash drive, mobile HDD, etc.

 Step 5.
 Ask your recipients to log in Google Drive and click "File upload" or "Folder upload" to upload files to Google Drive.

-MultCloud is a third-party platform majors in managing multiple cloud storage services by “Upload, Download, Preview, Rename, Cut, Copy, Remote Upload, etc.”.
-It also allows you to transfer, sync, or backup files from cloud to cloud by “Cloud Transfer” and “Cloud Sync”.
+To save you from the tedious process, we suggest that you use the free web-based cloud file manager called MultCloud.
+It is a third-party platform majors in managing multiple cloud storage services by "Upload, Download, Preview, Rename, Cut, Copy, Remote Upload, etc.".
+It also allows you to transfer, sync, or backup files from cloud to cloud by "Cloud Transfer" and "Cloud Sync".

 Method 1: How to Share Files from Dropbox to Google Drive by “Cloud Transfer”

 This method is more suitable if you plan to share files and folders from your Dropbox to your Google Drive.
 Namely, you are the owner of both the source and destination cloud drives.